Akshaykumawat27/Pizza-Sales-Data-Power-BI-Project/README.md

-# Pizza-Sales-Data-Power-BI-Project
+🍕 Pizza Sales Performance Dashboard 📊
-Project Title: Pizza Sales Performance Dashboard
+Project Overview:

-Project Overview: This project focuses on creating a Pizza Sales Dashboard using Power BI to analyze sales data and calculate key business performance metrics.
-The dashboard provides insights into total revenue, customer behavior, and order trends, helping businesses make informed decisions based on data.
+This Pizza Sales Dashboard created in Power BI provides in-depth analysis of sales data, helping businesses track key performance metrics such as total revenue, customer behavior, and order trends.
+The dashboard equips businesses with data-driven insights to make informed decisions, optimize operations, and boost profitability.

-Key Metrics:
+🔑 Key Metrics:

-💰 Total Revenue: The sum of the total price of all pizza orders.
+💰 Total Revenue: Total value from all pizza orders.
-🛒 Average Order Value: Calculated by dividing the total revenue by the total number of orders.
+🛒 Average Order Value (AOV): Calculated by dividing total revenue by the number of orders.
-🍕 Total Pizzas Sold: The total quantity of pizzas sold across all orders.
+🍕 Total Pizzas Sold: Number of pizzas sold across all orders.
-📦 Total Orders: The overall count of pizza orders placed.
+📦 Total Orders: Total count of all pizza orders placed.
-⚖️ Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing total pizzas sold by total orders.
+⚖️ Average Pizzas Per Order: Average number of pizzas per order, calculated as total pizzas sold divided by total orders.

-Key Features:
+🚀 Key Features:

-Interactive Filters: Allow users to explore sales data across different time periods.
+Interactive Filters: Explore sales data across various time periods and categories.
-Dynamic Visualizations: Pie charts, bar graphs, and trend lines to visually represent key metrics.
+Dynamic Visualizations: Engaging pie charts, bar graphs, and trend lines to display core metrics.
-Actionable Insights: The dashboard highlights important sales trends, average spend per order, and customer preferences.
+Actionable Insights: Highlights key trends in sales, customer preferences, and average spend per order.

-Skills Utilized:
+🛠️ Skills Utilized:

-Data Modeling: Structured the sales data for accurate analysis.
+Data Modeling: Structured data for precise, meaningful analysis.
-DAX Calculations: Used for calculating metrics such as total revenue, average order value, and more.
+DAX Calculations: Applied for metrics like total revenue, average order value, and more.
-Power BI Visuals: Created intuitive and user-friendly visualizations to deliver meaningful insights.
+Power BI Visualizations: Designed intuitive, visually appealing dashboards to ensure ease of use and insightful analysis.
-This project is ideal for businesses looking to track their sales performance, optimize customer experience, and improve overall profitability.
+This dashboard empowers businesses to track sales performance, understand customer behavior, and improve overall profitability.
+Whether you’re a business owner or a decision-maker, these insights will help you drive growth and success.